Patient Rights, Responsibilities & Advance Care Planning

 - All patients have the right to expect that all communications and records pertaining to their care will be treated as confidential, except in cases such as suspected abuse and public health hazards, when reporting is permitted or required by law.

 - All patients have the right to receive considerate care that respects their personal values and belief systems.
 We ask our patients to be considerate and respectful of medical center personnel.

 - All patients have the right to examine and receive an explanation of their bill, regardless of the source of payment.
 Patients have the responsibility to provide information necessary for claim processing and to be prompt in payment of their bills.

 - All patients have the right to know the rules and regulations that apply to patient care and conduct and are responsible for following those rules and regulations.

 - All patients have a right to receive an explanation of their treatment program and to ask for further clarification if the course of treatment is not understood.
 Patients have the responsibility to cooperate in their treatment program.

 Read our complete Patient Rights and Responsibilities policies:

 Making decisions regarding your healthcare

 You have the right to make your own healthcare decisions.
-However, it is wise to prepare for situations when you may not be able to communicate your wishes—such as when you are rendered unconscious during surgery or following an accident.
+However, it is wise to prepare for situations when you may not be able to communicate your wishes—such as when you are rendered unconscious during surgery or following an unexpected accident.
 Recommended preparations include completing a Durable Power of Attorney for Healthcare and a Health Care Directive (a.k.a.
 Living Will).
 Learn more

 In March 2008, the State of Washington approved Initiative 1000, also known as the Death with Dignity Act.
 Valley Medical Center respects the right of patients to make choices, while also recognizing the right of healthcare providers to participate in activities specific to I-1000.
 Learn more